RoboHaptic/dataset-tranfer-v1/README.md

 # Dataset-transfer

 This is the 1st version for the implementation of dataset-transfer, which only includes loss function for task classification.
-In 2nd implementation, subject discriminator will be added.
+In 2nd implementation, GAN-based augmentation method will be added.

 Be free to play with it.